-There are no presumptions made as to the religious backgrounds and beliefs and values of the children and the staff.
+There are no presumptions made as to the religious backgrounds, beliefs and values of the children and the staff and all our lessons follow a 'most (religious group) believe that...).
 We value the religious background of all members of the school community and hope that this will encourage individuals to share their own experiences with others freely.
 All religions and their communities are treated with respect and sensitivity.

 It is our intention to adhere to The Education Act of 1996 which requires that all children across Foundation, Key Stage 1 and 2 should be taught RE.
-It is parents right to withdraw their child from any part of RE if they so wish - please contact the school if you wish to discuss this.
+It is a parent's right to withdraw their child from any part of RE if they so wish - please contact the school if you wish to discuss this.

 Our whole school RE curriculum map is available here.